Carrying Cost: Clean up your Inventory Optimization Fuzzy Math

 Carrying Cost Tips: Profit Makers

 Inventory optimization is just a math problem (albeit a complex one).
-Our advice is simple: abstract out and simplify your cost calculations to come up with a reasonable approximation of your true carrying cost.
+Our advice is simple: abstract out and simplify your cost calculations to come up with a reasonable approximation of your actual carrying cost.

 - Depreciation